 Baptism

-Baptism by water is a public sign that a person has repented of sins, received forgiveness sins, died with Christ to sin, been raised to newness of life, and received the Holy Spirit.
-Baptism is are made in the name of the Father, Son and Holy Spirit.
+Baptism by immersion in water is a public sign a person has repented of sins, received forgiveness, sins died with Christ, been raised to newness of life, and received the Holy Spirit.
+Baptism is made in the name of the Father, Son and Holy Spirit.

 Marriage

 God created marriage.
-It is a covenant made between a man and a woman that makes them one (Gen 2: 22, 24; Matt 19: 5-‐6).
+It is a covenant made between a man and a woman making them one (Gen 2: 22, 24; Matt 19: 5-‐6).

 Healing